atomicinfotech/tally-vmix-blackmagic/README.md

 2. Configure Vmix Address
 3. Set conversion map for vMix input IDs to Blackmagic camera IDs

+vMix tally data does not provide the GUID/hash for the input, only the input ID.
+So be careful when re-ordering vMix input numbers.
+The tool currently supports 8 cameras, but can easily expanded to more.

 # Roadmap / Future Features

 - Web configuration